suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

 The SIG can perform the following actions:

-- Get mapping from Mapping Service:
+- Get mapping from MS:
-    - A SIG that requires a mapping from an IA to an IP prefix queries the Mapping Service in Core ASes.
+    - A SIG that requires a mapping from an IP to an IA queries the MS in Core ASes.
 - Add mapping
-    - To add a mapping for the AS that the SIG is deployed in, it submits the mapping to a Mapping Service in the Core ASes.
+    - To add a mapping for the AS that the SIG is deployed in, it submits the mapping to an MS in the Core ASes.

 ### Mapping Service (MS)

-A MS should be deployed in at least one Core AS of an ISD that supports the use of SIGs.
+An MS should be deployed in at least one Core AS of an ISD that supports the use of SIGs.

-The Mapping services performs the following actions:
+The MSes performs the following actions:

 - Submit lists of mappings to Publishing Infrastructure
-    - The MS assimilates entries from different SIGs to submit to the Publishing Infrastructure.
+    - The MS aggregates entries from different SIGs to submit to the Publishing Infrastructure.
 - Reply to SIG mapping queries
-    - The MS responds to SIG mapping queries with IP prefix - IA mappings
+    - The MS responds to SIG mapping queries with IP prefix--IA mappings
-- Pull lists of mappings from Publishing Infrastructure
+- Pull lists of mappings from Publishing Infrastructure.
     - The MS pulls lists of mappings from the Publishing Infrastructure and stores it to be used to respond to SIG queries
 - Reply to Publishing Infrastructure queries of mapping lists for the ISD